yanshouwang/bluetooth_low_energy/bluetooth_low_energy/README.md

 Remember to call `await CentralController.setUp()` before use any apis of this plugin.

-*Note*: Bluetooth Low Energy doesn't work on emulators, so use physical devices which has bluetooth features for development.
+*Note:* Bluetooth Low Energy doesn't work on emulators, so use physical devices which has bluetooth features for development.

 ### Android

 Make sure you have a `miniSdkVersion` with 21 or higher in your `android/app/build.gradle` file.

+*Note:* Don't call `getMaximumWriteLength` immediately when connected to a peripheral after Android 13, the `onMtuChanged` callback maybe called with connection events after Android 13, and `getMaximumWriteLength` will call `requestMtu` will also triggered `onMtuChanged`, if you called this before the connection `onMtuChanged`, you will get a fake completion and cause all methods you called before the real `onMtuChanged` triggered will never complete!

 ### iOS and macOS

 According to Apple's [documents](https://developer.apple.com/documentation/corebluetooth/), you must include the [`NSBluetoothAlwaysUsageDescription`](https://developer.apple.com/documentation/bundleresources/information_property_list/nsbluetoothalwaysusagedescription) on or after iOS 13, and include the [`NSBluetoothPeripheralUsageDescription`](https://developer.apple.com/documentation/bundleresources/information_property_list/nsbluetoothperipheralusagedescription) key before iOS 13.

+The `PeripheralManager#startAdvertising` only support `name` and `serviceUUIDs`, see [the startAdvertising document](https://developer.apple.com/documentation/corebluetooth/cbperipheralmanager/1393252-startadvertising)

 ### Linux

 Not tested enough, if you occured any problems, file an issue to let me know about it, i will fix it as soon as possible.

+PeripheralManager api is not supported because the `bluez` plugin doesn't support this yet, see [How to use bluez to act as bluetooth peripheral](https://github.com/canonical/bluez.dart/issues/85)

 ### Windows